kevbuh/brain/README.md

 # brain

 Reverse engineering the human brain.
-Recreating the neocortex, hippocampus, basal ganglia, amygdala, and thalamus into their respective digital version.
+Recreating the neocortex, hippocampus, basal ganglia, amygdala, and thalamus into their respective digital version. (“find the right algorithms” effectively replicating a mammalian brain module by module")[https://gwern.net/scaling-hypothesis#prospects:~:text=%E2%80%9Cfind%20the%20right%20algorithms%E2%80%9D%20effectively%20replicating%20a%20mammalian%20brain%20module%20by%20module]

 Inspired the theory in ["A Brief History of Intelligence"](https://www.amazon.com/Brief-History-Intelligence-Humans-Breakthroughs/dp/0063286343) by Max Bennet, [geohot's](https://geohot.github.io/blog/jekyll/update/2024/03/27/where-the-bitter-lesson-ends.html) brief analysis, and ["How to Build a Brain"](https://www.amazon.com/How-Build-Brain-Architecture-Architectures/dp/0190262125).